 North Wales Fire and Rescue Service is urging people to stay safe and protect their homes from fire by following twelve tips for festive fire safety:

-- Never place candles near your Christmas tree, furniture or curtains.
+2. Never place candles near your Christmas tree or furnishings.
 Don't leave them burning unattended.

-- Take special care with Christmas lights.
-Always switch off and unplug them before you go to bed.
-Christmas is a time when we use more electrical items - don't overload sockets and plugs but use correctly fused multi gang safety leads.
+6. Take special care with Christmas lights.
+Always switch off and unplug Christmas lights before you go to bed.
+Christmas is a time when we use more electrical items such as lights and decorations as well games etc - don't overload sockets and plugs but use correctly fused multi gang safety leads.
 Please see the amp calculator on www.nwales-fireserfireservice / keeping you safe / looking after the electrics or follow this link /looking-after-the-electrics.aspx?lang=en

-Kevin added: "Everyone likes to enjoy themselves over the holiday period, and we are just asking them to keep safety in mind while celebrating.
-I would also like to remind residents about the dangers of leaving cooking unattended and cooking after drinking alcohol - cooking and drinking just do not mix.
-This Christmas is going to be different with many nights out cancelled but please be careful when drinking and cooking at home.
+Stuart added: "Everyone likes to enjoy themselves over the holiday period, and we're just asking them to keep safety in mind while celebrating.
+I'd also like to remind residents about the dangers of cooking after drinking alcohol - cooking and drinking just don't mix.

 "We all need to consider the possible consequences of our actions and think safe to stay safe.

-“I would also ask everyone to consider elderly or vulnerable family or neighbours, and ensure they get their home checked too.
-The early warning provided by a smoke alarm can allow vital minutes to help them escape unharmed.”
+“I’d ask everyone to consider elderly or vulnerable family or neighbours, and ensure they get their home checked too.
+The early warning provided by a smoke alarm can provide vital minutes to help them escape unharmed.”